 Then, in a large bowl, (I used my Kitchen Aid mixer for the whole recipe) cream together the butter and sugars.
 Once the butter and sugars are creamy, mix in the peanut butter.
 When the peanut butter is incorporated, add the eggs one at a time.

 Now, slowly add the dry ingredients to the mixer bowl until you have a nice, soft dough.

 With a 1-inch cookie scoop or a spoon, scoop out 1-inch balls of dough onto a piece of waxed or parchment paper.
 Roll each ball in your hands to smooth out the shape and then drop it onto the plate of sugar.
 Roll each ball around to coat it with sugar and place them on the prepared cookie sheet about an inch and a half apart.
 Bake for 8-10 minutes until the tops are just slightly browning and the cookies are cracking.

 Remove them from the oven and immediately press a chocolate into the top of each cookie.
 Cool completely and pack them into a sealed container before presenting them to your Valentine.
 They’re going to love them.

 Note: I got about 45 cookies out of this recipe.
 I didn’t want to make that many so I baked as many as I wanted and rolled the rest into balls, sugared them, and froze them.
 Now I can make as many, or as few, as I want, anytime.

-You might also want to make breakfast for your sweetie… especially our Strawberry Cream Cheese Baked French Toast!
+You might also want to make breakfast for your sweetie… how about this Strawberry Cream Cheese Baked French Toast?